Heavy Gear: Plot and gameplay

-As the setting is primarily the backdrop for a series of strategy, roleplaying, and video games the military and weaponry are the main focus.
-One of the most popular weapon systems of the various groups on Terra Nova are the machines known as Heavy Gears that give the universe its name.
+As the setting is primarily the backdrop for a series of strategy, roleplaying, and video games the military and their weaponry are the main focus.
+One of the most popular weapon systems of the various groups on Terra Nova are machines known as Heavy Gears that give the universe its name.
 They are 12- to 20-foot-tall (12 to 20 ft) bipedal, armored, single occupancy military combat units.
 The Gears are less heavily armed and armored than main battle tanks used by the Terra Nova armies.
 However, the Gears provide a mix of capabilities that prove effective as the setting/game rules typically allow victory through maneuver warfare and place less emphasis on raw firepower and armor.

-Several major wars take place over time, including the War of the Alliance.
-A new dictatorial government on Earth attempts to re-take its former colonies by force using its own advanced war machines such as hover tanks and armies of purple skinned GREL super soldiers (Genetically Recombinant Expeditionary Legionaries).
-In this war both the North and the South cooperate to fight off the Colonial Expeditionary Force, which during their first defeat and withdrawal abandon many personnel (both human and GREL), who eventually settle Terra Nova and form the city-state of Port Arthur.
+Several major wars take place over time, including the War of the Alliance where Terra Nova unites against a new dictatorial government on Earth that attempts to re-take its former colonies by force.
+Earth is using its own advanced war machines such as hover tanks and armies of purple skinned GREL super soldiers (Genetically Recombined Experimental Legionaries).
+In this war, both the North and the South cooperate to fight off the Colonial Expeditionary Force, which during their first defeat and withdrawal, abandon many personnel (both human and GREL).
+These former soldiers eventually settle Terra Nova and form their own city-state of Port Arthur in the equatorial badlands.

 As of 6132 AD (TN 1936, local calendar), the Confederated Northern City-States (CNCS) and the Allied Southern Territories (AST) are recovering and rebuilding from the War of the Alliance.
 Despite the looming common threat posed by the eventual return of Earth's colonial armies, the polar superpowers have great fear and animosity for each other, an analogy of the real world NATO and Warsaw Pact, while the independent City-States of the Badlands simply try to survive the crossfire.

-Confederated Northern City-States

-The political situation on Terra Nova has three major nations of the north polar region banding together to form their alliance called the Confederated Northern City-States to oppose the Allied Southern Territories from the south pole.

-Northern Light Confederacy

-A large nation known for its devotion to the major religion of Sorrento Revisionism based on the teachings of an early wandering desert colonist prophet named Mamoud.
-Sorrento Revisionism is a sect that preaches conservatism, and the necessary use of force to make the world a better place.
-They are most often motivated to conflict by that reason, and even incorporate chaplains into military units.

-Mercantile Federation

-An industrial power that puts a price on everything, including buying and selling votes in their political system, and has a keen interest in exploiting the untapped resources buried in the sand and rock of the Badlands.

-Western Frontier Protectorate

-A region of open plains and ranching that promote family, hard work, and patriotism by military service.
-Indeed, the WFP requires a person to be a reservist in the Protectorate armed forces in order to be elected to high office, and only military veterans may vote.